softindex/datakernel/examples/global-ot-demo/README.md

 ability to work with repository which represents the history of counter modifications and covers the following operations:
 * `Add` - saves your modification locally, so that it can be then committed and pushed.
 * `Push` - applies your changes to the commit graph.
-* `Pull` - updates your repository by downloading operations which were created bu other participants.
+* `Pull` - updates your repository by downloading operations which were created by other participants.
 If there are several heads, it will merge them into one and then move your changes on top of it.
 * `Merge Heads` - merges all available heads and receives an automatically-determined single result.
 * `Reset` - deletes all your uncommitted operations.

 As you have probably noticed, these operations resemble Git API.
-The main difference is that there are no conflicts while merging - you receive a single consistent result by simply clicking `Merge Heads` button without any additional manual conflict resolution.
+The main advantage of Global-OT over Git is that there are no conflicts while merging - you receive a single consistent result by simply clicking `Merge Heads` button without any additional manual conflict resolution.
 Global-OT has already done it for you.

 Also, demo application has an additional operation:
 * `New Manager` - adds new virtual participant to repository (will be opened in new browser tab).